Dembowski-Ostrom polynomials and reversed Dickson polynomials: Abstract

 \section{Abstract}

 We discuss the problem of classifying Dembowski-Ostrom polynomials from the composition of reversed Dickson polynomials of arbitrary kind and monomials over finite fields of odd characteristic.
-Moreover, by using a variant of Weil bound for the number of points of affine algebraic curves over finite fields or otherwise, we discuss the planarity of all such Dembowski-Ostrom polynomials.
+Moreover, by using a variant of the Weil bound for the number of points of affine algebraic curves over finite fields, we discuss the planarity of all such Dembowski-Ostrom polynomials.
+Planar Dembowski-Ostrom polynomials have applications in many areas including cryptography and coding theory.

 \keywords{Finite fields, reversed Dickson polynomials, Dembowski-Ostrom polynomials, planar functions}